DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Experiments

 \textbf{Experimental Setup.} We evaluate DreamCAD on two datasets: ABC~\cite{abc} and Objaverse~\cite{objaverse}, each containing 15K samples.
 ABC serves as the in-distribution benchmark, while Objaverse is used for out-of-distribution (OOD) evaluation to measure generalization.
 Because Objaverse includes many free-form and organic objects uncharacteristic of CAD geometry, we filter its test set using MARVEL~\cite{marvel} captions containing CAD-specific keywords.

-\textbf{Baselines:} As the first CAD generative framework trained on large-scale unstructured 3D data, DreamCAD has no direct counterparts.
+\textbf{Baselines.} As the first CAD generative framework trained on large-scale unstructured 3D data, DreamCAD has no direct counterparts.
 We therefore compare against representative design-history and UV-based methods across all tasks.
 For \textit{text-to-CAD}, we include Text2CAD~\cite{text2cad}, Text2CQ~\cite{text2cadquery}, Cadrille~\cite{cadrille}, DeepCAD~\cite{deepcad}, CADFusion~\cite{cadfusion}, NURBGen~\cite{nurbgen} and BRepDiff~\cite{brepdiff}.
 For CADFusion~\cite{cadfusion}, we generate 5 outputs per sample as per the official implementation.
 We observe this drastically reduces the invalidity ratio.
 For the \textit{image-to-CAD} task, we compare DreamCAD against BRepDiff and Cadrille while for the \textit{point-to-CAD} we additionally include DeepCAD and CAD-Recode~\cite{cadrecode}.
 DeepCAD is trained for 100 epochs on both \textit{point} and \textit{text}-to-CAD tasks on DeepCAD and Text2CAD datasets, while BRepDiff is trained for \textit{image-to-cad} for 6k epochs on ABC.
 Since the training schemes introduce a data-scale disparity, we additionally report results on the DeepCAD dataset in the supplementary.

-\textbf{Metrics:} We evaluate all tasks using both geometric and perceptual metrics.
-Geometric fidelity is assessed by Chamfer Distance (CD), Hausdorff Distance (HD), Jensen–Shannon Divergence (JSD), Minimum Matching Distance (MMD), Normal Consistency (NC), F1 score, and Invalidity Ratio (IR), which quantifies the fraction of non-convertible BRep outputs.
+\textbf{Metrics.} We evaluate all tasks using both geometric and perceptual metrics.
+Geometric fidelity is assessed by Chamfer Distance (CD), Hausdorff Distance (HD), Jensen–Shannon Divergence (JSD), Minimum Matching Distance (MMD), Normal Consistency (NC), and F1 score.
 All geometric metrics are computed on $8192$ uniformly sampled points normalized within a unit cube centered at the origin.
 For \textit{text}- and \textit{image-to-CAD}, visual alignment is measured on $5\text{k}$ and $1\text{k}$ samples through GPT-5~\cite{gpteval3d} and user studies by 14 CAD-experts, respectively.
 In both settings, GPT-5 and human evaluators are shown multi-view renderings of reconstructions from all baselines and DreamCAD, and asked to select the model best matching the input (\textit{text} or \textit{image}).
 The same expert group is used consistently across all user studies.